VBTI-development/.github/profile/README.md

 - answer as much of the discussions and issues raised in the repositories within our allotted time.

 We have set up a sponsorship program to ensure we also have the resources in the future to maintain these packages and maybe even develop new features.
-We will add more repo's in the future, however timelines are uncertain and the order can change on popular demand/sponsorships:
+We will add more repo's in the future, however timelines are uncertain and the order can change on popular demand/sponsorships.

-- mmtracking
-- mmagic
-- mmyolo
+See our [Roadmap](https://github.com/orgs/VBTI-development/projects/2) for an up to date planning.